 There are two categories of directory information at Swarthmore.

 - a campus-network-only photo directory contains a student’s name, photo, class year, and email address;

 - a campus-network-only portal directory contains a student’s name, class year, room number, room phone, and email address;

 - each spring semester, the year’s expected degree candidates are posted on a list outside the Registrar’s Office;

-- the commencement program listing the Bachelor of Arts candidates, the Bachelor of Science candidates, honors by level, Phi Beta Kappa, Sigma Xi, Tau Beta Pi, fellowships and prizes, and Pennsylvania Teacher Certification.
+- the commencement program listing the Bachelor of Arts candidates, the Bachelor of Science candidates, honors students, Phi Beta Kappa, Sigma Xi, Tau Beta Pi, fellowships and prizes, and Pennsylvania Teacher Certification.

 2. Other “directory (public) information” includes the following: home address, phone numbers, email address, date and place of birth, photographs, major(s), minor(s), dates of enrollment at Swarthmore, date of graduation or anticipated graduation, degree and honors or awards received, and participation in extracurricular activities including sports, and other similar information.
 Weight and height of athletic teams are also considered matters of public record.

 According to the law and Swarthmore College policy, any item of directory information may be released at any time unless the student has filed a written request that specific directory information not be released, although normally most directory information is not released outside the College community without the student’s request.
 Students have the right to request that directory information be withheld from disclosure, except as otherwise provided by law.
 Students who wish to have certain directory items withheld from any release should file their request with the Registrar’s Office, where questions concerning the College policy or this notice should also be directed.
 Students may file this request at any time, and the Registrar’s Office will work to place this restriction on the student’s record within two (2) weeks time.